JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7939 days**.

-And here is a just a random fact -  **The average cow produces about 2,305 gallons of milk each year**.
+And here is a just a random fact -  **In 1958, the United States Coast Guard off western Greenland measured the tallest known iceberg at five hundred and fifty feet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)